Zamiell/bing-wallpaper-manual/README.md

 ## Installation

+First, install [Bun](https://bun.com/), if you do not already have it installed.

-- `gh repo clone Zamiell/bing-wallpaper-manual`
+- `git clone git@github.com:Zamiell/bing-wallpaper-manual.git`
 - `cd bing-wallpaper-manual`
 - `bun ci`
 - `bun run build`